Scripps Translational Science Institute

 Finally, UCI is working with regional academic centers to actualize the CTSA vision of collaborative translational science throughout Southern California.

-UC San Diego Clinical Translational Research Institute
+University of California, San Diego Clinical Translational Research Institute

 La Jolla, California